Retiring in Thailand: your complete guide

 While abroad, you’ll still be eligible to receive your Social Security payments from the US government – provided that you’d been eligible while living there.

-But on the other side of the coin, you’ll also be taxed on your worldwide income, so you will need to ensure you still file your tax returns as you would if you were retired in the US.
+However, you’ll also be taxed on your worldwide income, so you must ensure you still file your tax returns as you would if you were retired in the US.

 The cost of living in Thailand is just a fraction of what many retirees pay in the US.

-Tie that in with warm weather all year round, stunning scenery, and friendly locals, and this could be an ideal location to spend your post-work days.
-But moving is a huge lifestyle decision and shouldn’t be taken lightly.
+Combine that with warm weather all year round, stunning scenery, and friendly locals, and this could be an ideal location for your post-work days.

 Unbiased can match you with a financial advisor perfectly suited to meet your needs.
 Answer a few simple questions, and we’ll look after the rest.